jake161/BrideOfFrankenstein-AKLP/README.md

 # Bride of Frankenstein
 ## Anycubic Kossel Linear Plus Klipper Conversion

-_Everything here is work in progress, but if I hope it can be of some help!_
+_Everything here is work in progress, but hopefully it can be of some help!_

 This repo is a dump/backup of my current Anycubic Kossel Klipper configuration which I affectionately call: